MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_ForgotPassword.md

 1. Next to **Account email address**, enter the email address that you use as your contact email address for Microsoft Advertising (the email address that we use to send you information about Microsoft Advertising).
 1. Select **Submit**.

-You’ll receive an email from Microsoft Advertising with the user names and email addresses associated with the contact email address you provided us.
+Youâ€™ll receive an email from Microsoft Advertising with the user names and email addresses associated with the contact email address you provided us.
 Note that these user names and email addresses might be used to sign in to different customer accounts and, therefore, require different passwords.

-If you don’t receive the email, check your junk mail folder.
+If you donâ€™t receive the email, check your junk mail folder.

 ## Resetting your password

 The steps to reset a forgotten password depend on how you sign in to Microsoft Advertising:

 - **Using an email address**(a ).
-You’re required to use an email address for Microsoft Advertising access.
+Youâ€™re required to use an email address for Microsoft Advertising access.
 Learn more about [Signing in with a work account](hlp_BA_CONC_AAD.md)
 - **Using a Microsoft Advertising user name**.
-Only customers who signed up before October 2013 and haven’t transitioned to using an email address can sign in with a Microsoft Advertising user name.
+Only customers who signed up before October 2013 and havenâ€™t transitioned to using an email address can sign in with a Microsoft Advertising user name.

 ### If you sign in with a user name